pylint-dev/pylint-django/README.md

 * Validates `Model.__unicode__` methods.
 * `Meta` informational classes on forms and models do not generate errors.

+# Contributing

+Please feel free to add your name to the `CONTRIBUTORS.md` file if you want to be credited when pull requests get merged.
+You can also add to the `CHANGELOG.md` file if you wish, although I'll also do that when merging if not.

+## Tests

+The structure of the test package follows that from pylint itself.

+It is fairly simple: create a module starting with `func_` followed by a test name, and insert into it some code.
+The tests will run pylint against these modules.
+If the idea is that no messages now occur, then that is fine, just check to see if it works by running `scripts/test.sh`.

+Ideally, add some pylint error suppression messages to the file to prevent spurious warnings, since these are all tiny little modules not designed to do anything so there's no need to be perfect.

+It is possible to make tests with expected error output, for example, if adding a new message or simply accepting that pylint is supposed to warn. the `messages` directory contains a list of files which should match the name of the test and contain error type, line number, class and expected text.
+These are useful to quickly add "expected messages".

 # License

 `pylint-django` is available under the GPLv2 license.